Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Sleight of Hand.md

 %%
 - ***Image***:<br>![[Pasted image 20250527194104.png|222]]
 - ***Info***: Skill
 - ***Description***:<br>_The **Sleight of Hand** skill represents a character's dexterity, precision, and agility when performing intricate actions with their hands, especially those requiring subtlety, speed, and misdirection.
-It's all about making quick, unnoticeable movements to manipulate small objects, conceal items, or perform tricks._<br><br>Make sure to have a good hand-eye coordination to:<br>• Pick locks.<br>• Grab an Enemy's weapon before him.<br>• ...
+It's all about making quick, unnoticeable movements to manipulate small objects, conceal items, or perform tricks._<br><br>Make sure to have a good hand-eye coordination to:<br>• Pick locks.<br>• Grab an Item on the ground before all others.
 - ***Flavor***:
 - ***Color***: black
 - ***Rarity***: common